ropensci/epubr/cran-comments.md

 ## Update release

-This is an update release.
+* This is an update release.
+* This update includes a maintainer email address update.

 ## Downstream dependencies